mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 .. label:: end_Prepare_class

+Here, the *epsilon*, *sigma*, and *atom_mass* parameters will be nondimensionalized.

-Identify atom properties
+Identify Atom Properties
 ------------------------

 Anticipating the future use of multiple atom types, where each type will be associated with its own :math:`\sigma`, :math:`\epsilon`, and :math:`m`, let us create arrays containing the properties of each atom in the simulation.
-For instance, in the case of a simulation with two atoms of type 1 and three atoms of type 2, the corresponding *atoms_sigma* array will be:
+For instance, in a simulation with two atoms of type 1 and three atoms of type 2, the corresponding *atoms_sigma* array will be:

 .. math::

     \text{atoms_sigma} = [\sigma_{11}, \sigma_{11}, \sigma_{22}, \sigma_{22}, \sigma_{22}]

 where :math:`\sigma_{11}` and :math:`\sigma_{22}` are the sigma values for atoms of type 1 and 2, respectively.
-The *atoms_sigma* array will allow for future calculations of force.
+The *atoms_sigma* array will facilitate future calculations of forces.

 Create a new method called *identify_atom_properties*, and place it within the *Prepare* class: